geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ---
 layout: post
-title: Predicting Crop Yields - Part I
+title: Predicting Crop Yield - Part I
 ---

 ![Treatments]({{ site.url }}/assets/sugar_cane.png){:height="200px" width="200px"}

 ### Introduction

-Here are a series of posts documenting my experiences directing a two-year USDA study which considered how low-cost vegetation indices such as NDVI might serve as useful additions to a sugarcane farmer's overall nitrogen management strategy.
-The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers while the 'where and when' of nitrogen application remains a guessing game; 2) excessive reactive nitrogen in the environment alters local and global ecosystems and can potentially harm human health.
-Thus, learning to better manage N application is an important concern motivated by the economics of sugarcane farming as much as by the need to address an environmental issue.
+Here I'm sharing a series of posts that document my experience managing a two-year USDA grant study.
+This project considered how low-cost vegetation indices such as NDVI might be useful additions to a sugarcane farmer's overall nitrogen management strategy.
+The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers while the 'where and when' of nitrogen application largely remains a guessing game; 2) excessive reactive nitrogen in the environment alters local and global ecosystems and can potentially harm human health.
+Thus, learning to better manage N application is an important concern motivated by the economics of sugarcane agriculture as much as by the need to address an environmental issue.

 ### Background